a5221985/tutorials/Architecture/web_application_and_software_architecture_101.md

 3. Next: Other types of databases (Other than SQL, NoSQL Document stores)

 ### Graph Databases ###
+1. Topics:
+	1. What is a Document Oriented Database?
+	2. Popular Document Oriented Databases
+	3. When do I Pick a Document Oriented Data Store for My Project?
+	4. Real Life Implementations

+#### What is a Document Oriented Database? ####
+1. Definition:

+		Document Oriented databases are the main types of NoSQL databases.
+They store data in a document-oriented model in independent documents.
+The data is generally semi-structured & stored in a JSON-like format

+##### Popular Document Oriented Databases #####

+#### When Do I Pick a Document Oriented Data Store for My Project? ####

+##### Real Life Implementations #####

 ### Key Value Database ###
 ### Time Series Database ###
 ### Wide-Column Database ###